SenayYakut/Google-Cloud-Associate-Engineer-Certification/README.md

 ## Data Storage Services

-* Cloud Storage, Datastore, Bigtable, Cloud Resource Manager
+* Cloud Storage(only one not a database), Firebase can be an option as well, Datastore, Bigtable, Cloud Resource Manager
 * Lab: Billing Administration
 * Lab: Examining Billing Data and BigQuery